:::

 (c) corrections are made immediately, together with any decision about the acceptability of the nonconforming work

-(d) where necessary, the client is notified and work is recalled
+(d) where necessary, the client is notified, and work is recalled

 (e) the responsibility for authorising the resumption of work is defined